Who are we and what are we about?

-Bala Sport is a co-operative set up to expand the availability and use of ethically produced Fairtrade sports balls (focusing initially on footballs) in the UK and beyond.
 The Fairtrade Mark is the most widely recognised ethical label globally and trusted by 89% of UK consumers.
-A key role of this co-operative is to raise awareness of the issues around Fairtrade sports balls and how they help make a difference in the lives of some of the estimated 40,000 sports balls workers in Sialkot, Pakistan (where around 70% of the world’s hand-stitched balls are made).
+A key role of Bala Sport is to raise awareness of the issues around Fairtrade sports balls and how they help make a difference in the lives of some of the thousands of football makers around the world.

-This is a cash sum used for social, economic and environmental development projects decided upon through a democratic process and typically include free healthcare and educational projects for workers and their families and the wider community.
+This is a cash sum used for social, economic and environmental development projects decided upon through a democratic process, and typically include free healthcare and educational projects for workers and their families and their wider communities.

-The Fairtrade Premium is used to help fund projects like free eye care and subsidised glasses, free diabetes checks, free school books and backpacks for workers’ children and free transport to work.
-The Premium also part funds larger scale projects such as water purification plants located just outside the factory gates so that anyone in the community can take advantage of the free, safe drinking water on offer.
+So far on our journey, the Fairtrade Premium has been used to help fund projects such as free eye care and subsidised glasses, free diabetes checks, free school books and backpacks for workers’ children and free transport to work.
+The Premium has also part funded larger scale projects such as water purification plants located just outside factory gates so that anyone in the community can take advantage of the free, safe drinking water on offer.

 In June 2021, fair trade pioneers, Traidcraft, became custodians of Bala Sport.
 Traidcraft’s aim is to build upon Bala Sport’s already rich heritage, and continue to grow and develop the forward-thinking company in coming years.
 To find out more about Traidcraft and what they stand for, check out their website.